Customizing WordPress Themes with CSS

 CSS can get a little complex, but there’s plenty you can accomplish just by knowing the basics.
 The great thing about using the WordPress Customizer is that it enables you to instantly preview any changes you make using CSS.
 That means this approach is perfect for learning how CSS works.

 Note: The changes you make using the Customizer won’t persist if you change themes.
 Plus, updating your current theme may wipe out your custom CSS.
-So we don’t recommend this approach if you intend to make a lot of changes.
+So we don’t recommend this approach if you intend to make a lot of changes or in-between theme options.

 Add Custom CSS with a Plugin